-Washington, D.C.
-20002
+Washington, DC 20002

 A founder and the longtime Executive Director of the Coalition for Smarter Growth, Stewart is responsible for the organization’s overall strategic direction, is our primary spokesperson, and leads our advocacy at the regional level and in Virginia.

 Before the Coalition for Smarter Growth, Stewart worked for the President’s Council on Sustainable Development, the Land Trust Alliance, the Southern Environmental Law Center, and as a volunteer for the Chesapeake Bay Foundation.
-He had little idea of what he was getting into with the Coalition, but 15 years later he’s still going strong!
+He had little idea of what he was getting into with the Coalition, but 18 years later he’s still going strong!

-Our Policy Director, Cheryl leads our efforts in D.C. and Maryland.
-Cheryl is the voice of our equitable development campaigns, working with community activists, non-profits, and government agencies to promote transit-oriented development, housing choice, economic development, pedestrian and bicyclist safety and access in less affluent communities throughout the region.
+Our Policy Director, Cheryl leads our efforts in DC and Maryland.
+Cheryl is the voice of our equitable development campaigns — working with community activists, non-profits, and government agencies to promote transit-oriented development, housing choice, economic development, pedestrian and bicyclist safety and access in less-affluent communities throughout the region.
 She routinely demonstrates that it’s possible to use the bus system for hard-to-reach meetings in the suburbs (but boy, is there room for service improvement).
 Prior to her work as Policy Director, Cheryl served as the Executive Director for the Washington Regional Network for Livable Communities (WRN), which merged with CSG in 2007.

 Before WRN, Cheryl worked for the Chesapeake Bay Foundation and the Maryland Department of Natural Resources.
-She holds a master’s degree in Sustainable Development and Conservation Biology from UMD College Park and a bachelor of science from UC Berkeley (go Bears).
+She holds a master’s degree in Sustainable Development and Conservation Biology from UMD College Park and a Bachelor of Science from UC Berkeley (go Bears).

 Adding to the many plaques adoring our office’s walls, Cheryl received the Distinguished Leadership for a Citizen Planner Award from the National Capital Area Chapter of APA in 2006.
 She is a connoisseur of craft beer and an avid bird-watcher.

-Outreach & Development Associate
+Outreach & Communications Associate